Bike/Walk Advisory Committee

-The Bike/Walk Advisory Committee consists of eight members appointed by the Board of Trustees.
-The committee meets approximately every third Monday of every month at 6 PM.
+The Bike/Walk Advisory Committee consists of seven members appointed by the City Council.
+The committee meets approximately every third Monday of every month at 7 PM.

-The Village of Essex Junction has renewed our status as a League of American Bicyclists recognized Bronze Bicycle Friendly Community (BFC)!
+The City of Essex Junction has renewed our status as a League of American Bicyclists recognized Bronze Bicycle Friendly Community (BFC)!

 Essex Junction joins 475 communities across the United States that are transforming America one Bicycle Friendly Community at a time.
 “We applaud these communities for making bicycling a safe, comfortable, and convenient option for transportation and recreation,” said Bill Nesper, Executive Director at the League of American Bicyclists.
 “We are inspired by these leaders who see bicycling as a way to build more vibrant, healthy, sustainable and connected communities and be a part of the solution to many complex challenges faced at both the community and national levels.”